The following is taken directly from the ST2084 (PQ EOTF) specification.

 A good example of inaccurate information used to promote 'benefits' of HDR can be seen in this presentation on YouTube, where improved shadow detail was stated as being an example of the benefits HDR brings over SDR... which is incorrect.
 The reality is the SDR image is probably just poorly graded, even potentially deliberately so, to promote HDR.
 HDR provides no such benefit over SDR shadow detail.

 And in reality, due to the EOTF curve in use on PQ based HDR the black under normal home viewing conditions will often be 'crushed' when compared to SDR versions of the same image.
 This is born out by the surround illumination level that is specified as being preferred for HDR as being 5 nits, while for SDR it is specified as 10% of the maximum lamination of the display.
 That is a huge discrepancy, and shows that HDR black/shadows will often be washed-out/clipped when viewed in any environment where the ambient light levels cannot be controlled.

 In reality a 10 bit SDR image will have potentially better black/shadow detail than a PQ based HDR image.

 Different viewing environments really need different display gamma, which the 'Absolute' PQ based HDR standard cannot address.

 It is worth reiterating again that no matter what is said elsewhere, no HDR standard can produce 'darker blacks', as they are set by the max black level the display technology can attain, and the present day SDR (Standard Dynamic Range) Rec709 standard already uses the minimum black attainable on any given display.

-(Note: 'standard' is in commas as Rec709 is a relative standard, and so scaling the peak luma levels to overcome environmental light issues is an acceptable approach, while HDR ST2084 is an absolute nits based standard, and so cannot be scaled)
+(Note: 'standard' is in commas as Rec709 is a relative standard, and so scaling the peak luma levels to overcome environmental light issues is an acceptable approach, while PQ HDR is an absolute nits based standard, and so cannot be scaled)